cristianbuse/VBA-StringBuffer/README.md

 # VBA-StringBuffer

 A string buffer is like a String, but can be modified.
-StringBuffer is a VBA Class that allows faster String Append/Concatenation than regular VBA concatenation and also provides other useful methods like Insert, Delete, Replace.
+StringBuffer is a VBA Class that allows faster String Append/Concatenation than regular VBA concatenation (by using the ```Mid``` statement) and also provides other useful methods like Insert, Delete, Replace.
+The naming and the structure of the methods mimic a Java-like String Buffer.

 ## Installation